Oregon Governor Urges Higher Education Panel To Scrutinize Tuition Increases

 Oregon Gov. Kate Brown is leaning on the state's public college and universities to curb tuition increases.

-Brown sent a letter to Oregon's Higher Education Coordinating Commission, which signs off on tuition hikes.
-The Democrat urged the panel to reject any proposed tuition increase that exceeds 5 percent unless school leaders can show they have cost containment plans in effect and can offer evidence that alternatives were seriously considered.
+The Democrat sent a letter to Oregon's Higher Education Coordinating Commission, which signs off on tuition hikes.
+In it, Brown urged the panel to reject any proposed tuition increase that exceeds 5 percent unless school leaders can show they have cost containment plans in effect and can offer evidence that alternatives were seriously considered.

+The letter was welcome news to Oregon State University political science major Tabitha Pitzer.
+She said she and her parents are already taking out the maximum amount of loans that they can.
+Pitzer expects her tuition rate to increase by as much as 7 percent next year.